Rich is an amateur custom motorcycle enthusiast and loves nothing better than resurrecting an old-skool bike.

 I'd previously finished a Virago 535 bobber, so I decided that I'd have a go at its big brother—the Virago 750.

 It's a reliable custom cruiser with a lot more grunt than its baby brother, and the shape of the frame makes it an ideal candidate for a bobber conversion.

-I found the bike I was looking for, low(ish) miles and fairly decent shape, not running very well, but I was pretty sure it was just a carb issue.
+I found the bike I was looking for with low(ish) miles and in fairly decent shape, not running very well, but I was pretty sure it was just a carb issue.

 I think it always helps if you have an idea of what you want the bike to look like.

 I'd seen a bike on a custom forum with a bare metal tank and gold wheels, and I loved the contrast, so decided to go after the same look.

 I cleaned and masked the tyres up, then sprayed them with etch primer (this is extremely important to get a good bond).

 The top coat was done in brass rather than gold as the brass has a duller tone to it which looked nicer in my opinion.
 I also sprayed the carb tops in the same colour as an extra touch.

 I knew which bobber seat I wanted for the bike, so I ordered this before cutting the rear of the frame.

 Once you have mocked up where the seat will go, it's pretty straightforward making the cut in the right place.
 I made my cut behind the holes for the original indicators as I was going to use the same holes for the new mini-LED ones.